tillitis/tkey-verification/README.md

 ### Verifying

 1. Retrieve the UDI from the device under verification.
-2. Get the [Verification file](#verification-file) with the vendor signature, signer tag and digest for this UDI.
+2. Get the [Verification file](#verification-file) with the Sigsum proof, app tag, and app digest for this UDI.
 3. Run the signer with the same tag and digest on the device under verification.
 4. Retrieve the signer public key.